mustafakataya00/EmployeeManagementSystem/README.md

 TaskOnHrDB Project
 --
 TaskOnHrDB is a Java-based web application designed for managing employees and departments.
-This project utilizes Spring Boot for the backend, integrating with MySQL for relational database operations and PL/SQL for stored procedures.
+This project utilizes Spring Boot for the backend, integrating with MySQL for relational database operations and PL/SQL for stored functions in package.

 ![image](https://github.com/mustafakataya00/EmployeeManagementSystem/assets/93375540/74a78d56-3900-4dad-b5cc-77ef22d7d050)